wix-incubator/react-native-crash-course/docs/App.Remx.md

 # Displaying posts' data

 ## 6. Connect the PostsList screen to display posts from the store

 `remx.connect(mapStateToProps)(MyComponent)` connects a react component to the state.
 This function can optionally take a `mapStateToProps` function, for mapping the state into props.

 > If you are used to redux you can keep working with `mapStateToProps` but it’s important to understand that you can also just import the store and call the getters straight from your component.

 In `componentDidMount`, use the `fetchPosts` action that you just created.
 Create a `mapStateToProps` function that will use the getter that we created to get the posts.
-(You can also avoid using `mapStateToProps` and just call the getter when you need it.
+You can also avoid using `mapStateToProps` and just call the getter when you need it.
 Connect your component to the `mapStateToProps` function.
-In the render function, add another Text component to display our posts as raw data (don’t worry we will convert it to a list really soon).
+In the render function, add another Text component to display our posts as raw data (don’t worry, we will convert it to a list really soon).

-Here is what your `PostList.js` should look:
+Here is what your `PostList.js` should look like:

 ```js
 ...